A Sense Of Reasoning

 Tentatively she looked up at him, ‘Oh Joe, what are we going to do?’

-Emily was tired of the boy’s constant drain of affection but now caught sight of his inner strength, she so desperately craved.
+Emily was tired of the boy’s constant drain of affection but now caught sight of the inner strength she desperately craved.
 She watched his scrutiny fluctuate across his brow, her eyes flinching with every ripple begging almost in anticipation.

 With a sense of reasoning, Joe looked down at her again.
 Instead of searching for her love, he pulled her close.